I - QUALITY AND RELIABILITY OF MEASUREMENT |

 The Quality of measurement is normally expressed in terms of its accuracy, which is, how fine, sharp, exact it is, and its precision , that is, how trustworthy, reliable, repeatable measurement outcomes are.

-The accuracy of measurements is described by the identifiable distance between markers in "scales" of reference, that is continuos sequences of increasing quantity presented in sequences of increasing value.
+The accuracy of measurements is described by the identifiable distance between markers in "scales" of reference, that is continuous sequences of increasing quantity presented in sequences of increasing value.
 These sequences of markers are typically presented visually as "tick marks" in measuring rulers and yardsticks, measuring tapes, and swinging needle angles in dial markings of weighting scales or a diversity of measurement devices and controls.
 Depending on their degree of accuracy, scales themselves are identified within broad degrees of coarse or fine capabilities, as described in the previous chapter.

 The degree of precision normally indicates the degree of trust on a measurement, dictated by the given instruments and procedures and the consequences of possible errors due to the measurements.